 Automatically Remediating Cloud Infrastructure Drift

 Once you’ve established your baseline, access the "Edit Environment Settings" dialog and click “Enable Baseline Enforcement.”
-In this mode, when Risk Manager detects drift from your baseline, it restores it back, automatically (currently for configuration modifications, not create/delete actions).
+In this mode, when Fugue detects drift from your baseline, it restores it back, automatically (currently for configuration modifications, not create/delete actions).
 This not only saves a lot of time traditionally spent manually fixing issues, it reduces your Mean Time to Remediation (MTTR) to minutes to greatly reduce your exposure risk.

 But we know that not all change is bad!
 In fact, most change is good.
 If you're innovating fast and operating at scale on cloud, change is constant.
-Risk Manager understands this.
+Fugue understands this.
 When intentional changes need to be made, you can disable enforcement, make your change, establish a new baseline, and resume enforcement.
 Allow for good change and prevent bad change.